MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Supplementary Material

 \subsection{Quantitative Results}

 Table \ref{table:SynthiaTable} presents the out-of-domain (OOD) performance of MRFP when trained on the Synthia dataset.
 MRFP improves on the baseline and outperforms other state-of-the-art DG methods by approximately 2\% and 1\% respectively showcasing the wide applicability of the technique for sim-2-real DG.
-Table \ref{table:GNS} presents the OOD performance obtained when models are jointly trained on both GTAV and Synthia datasets.
-MRFP improves over the baseline performance by approximately 6.75\% while MRFP+ improves it by 9\%.
 Table \ref{table:SourceG} and Table \ref{table:SourceS} show the source domain performance on GTAV(G) and Synthia (S) simulated datasets respectively.
 Although a performance drop of 1.75\% on average is observed in source domain performance compared to the baseline, it is not a major concern, as the overall generalization ability on all real-world datasets is improved significantly.
 Table \ref{table:Unet} displays the wide applicability of the proposed MRFP technique as a plug-and-play module as it improves the OOD performance of a different segmentation network(in this case U-Net \cite{ronneberger2015u} with ResNet-50 as the encoder backbone), without any additional tuning of the hyperparameters by 2.29\%.